mwhawkins/django-simplemfa/README.md

 - Django >= version 3.0
 - Django-Twilio (if using phone and/or text message MFA)

+Twilio is the only current integration for phone and text message, but more are planned.
+Email MFA is provided using the Django built-in email utilities.

 # Setup and Use
 Coming soon...